General Value Function Networks: Algorithmic Details and Derivations

 In this section, we show how to compute $\phivec_t$, which was needed in the algorithms.
 Recall from Section \ref{sec_algs} that we set $V^{(j)}(\svec_{t+1}) = \svec_{t+1,j}$, and using $\Feats_{t+1}\defeq\twovec{\svec_{t}}{\xvec_{t+1}}$ let $\svec_{t+1,j} = \sigma\left( \Feats_{t+1}^\top\weights^{(j)}\right)$ for some activation function $\sigma:\RR\rightarrow\RR$.
 For both Backpropagation Through Time or Real Time Recurrent Learning, it is useful to take advantage of the following formula for \emph{recurrent sensitivities}

 where $\krondelta$ is the Kronecker delta function and $\actdot(\cdot)$ is shorthand for the derivative of $\sigma$ w.r.t its scalar input.
 Given this formula, BPTT or RTRL can simply be applied.

 For Recurrent GTD---though not for Recurrent TD---we additionally need to compute the Hessian back in time, for the Hessian-vector product.
 The Hessian for each value function is a $\numgvfs(\featuresize)\times \numgvfs(\featuresize)$ matrix; computing the Hessian-vector product naively would cost at least $O((\featuresize + \numgvfs)^2 \numgvfs^2)$ for each GVF, which is prohibitively expensive.
 We can avoid this using R-operators also known as Pearlmutter's method \citep{pearlmutter1994fast}.
-The R-operator $\Roperator\{\cdot\}$ is defined as